SAP-samples/teched2023-DA271/exercises/ex3/README.md

 -   Data-driven definition of hierarchies
 -   Support of Text Nodes (e.g. GL account groups - GL accounts)
 -   Support of nodes of different dimensions within the same hierarchy (e.g. sales area - cost center – employee)
--   Language-dependent hierarchy descriptions
+-   Language-dependent hierarchy names
 -   Language-dependent node texts
 -   Time-dependent hierarchies
 -   Time-dependent hierarchy nodes & their attributes

 In the following exercise, we introduce a flexible categorization of products along usage (men-women-kids) and along marketing categories (Premium-Standard-Low and Flagship-Core-Others).
-The second marketing strategy is currently being developed and will only be set live at the beginning of the year, by leveraging time-dependency.
+In the scenarios, the second marketing strategy is under development and will will only be set live at the beginning of the year 2024, thus leveraging time-dependency.

-Note: We refrain from language-dependent hierarchy names & hierarchy nodes for simplicity, but you'd quickly be able to design the necessary text entities and associate them from the respective hierarchy directory & node entities if you are interested in that exercise.

 ### Create Hierarchy Directory Dimension

 All hierarchies and their properties are listed in their own hierarchy directory dimension.
 During our initial data import, the HierarchyDirectory table was imported that has all required fields & data.
 We will make the respective modeling here directly on this view.
-However, in an enterprise environment we recommend not changing the directly imported Views and instead wrapping the view in a Graphical View so that our modeling does not change the base view.
+However, in an enterprise environment we recommend not changing the imported tables directly but instead wrapping the table in a view so that our modeling does not change the base table.

 Hierarchy directories are modelled as dimensions and the product hierarchy entity will later associate to it.
 Since we are configuring a time-dependent hierarchy (note that we will configure the new product strategy to only go live at the start of 2024), two special columns (VALIDFROM, VALIDTO) tell the system the validity period of each hierarchy.
 In order for the Analytic Model to leverage this information, we need to assign the corresponding semantic types.
 Then when selecting the hierarchies in the Analytic Model, the system will query the hierarchy directory table with the reference date provided by the users and return the hierarchies that are valid or the selected data.